esayyari/DiscoVista/README.md

   -c CLADES, --clades=CLADES                The path to the clades definition file -m MODE, --mode=MODE                      Determines which analysis to be done.
                                               To do discordance analysis on species tree use 0.
 To do discordance analysis on gene trees use 1.
-For GC stat analysis use 2.
+For GC stat analysis use -m 2.
-                                              For occupancy analysis use 3. doing MLBS vs branch length analysis use 4.
+                                              For occupancy analysis use -m 3. doing MLBS vs branch length analysis use -m 4.
   -p PATH, --path=PATH                      Path to the gene directory or species tree -r ROOT, --rooting=ROOT                    The rooting file -s STYLE, --style=STYLE                    The color style file